 We define the escape ratio E to quantify the fraction of the vortex rings that could escape the middle mixed layer and rise into the water layer.
 What determines E?
 We hypothesize that the stratified turbulence on the path of a vortex ring causes trapping.
 The turbulence can be induced by the wake of ascending vortex rings [32] or the baroclinic vorticity generated at the interface [52].
 The turbulence could tilt the orientation of the vortex ring, causing an oblique incidence onto the interface.
-The experiments of Pinaud [57] showed that an oblique incidence could significantly tilt the vortex ring and turn it horizontal due to the interface.
-Because a smaller vortex ring is more easily tilted by an eddy, and a thicker syrup layer $(h_0)$ increases the chance of tilting, we heuristically parameterize E as:
+The experiments of Pinaud [57] showed that an oblique incidence could significantly tilt the vortex ring and turn it horizontal due to the interaction between the vortex ring and the baroclinically generated vorticity at the interface.
+Because a smaller vortex ring is more easily tilted by an eddy, and a thicker syrup layer (h_0) increases the chance of tilting, we heuristically parameterize E as: